 SCB Securities Co., Ltd., the “Company”, is incorporated in Thailand under the Civil and Commercial Code on 27 February 1995.
-The Company’s registered head office at 19, SCB Park Plaza 3, 2nd and 20th - 21st Floor, Ratchadapisek Road, Chatuchak, Bangkok 10900 and has branches located in Chalerm Nakorn, Central Plaza Pinklao and Ramathibodee.
-Closed branches during the year 2021 are Rat Yindi Road (Hat Yai) and Chiang Mai.
+The Company’s registered head office at 19, Building 3, SCB Park Plaza, 2nd and 20th - 21st Floor Ratchadapisek Road, Chatuchak, Bangkok 10900 and has branches located in Rat Yindi Road (Hat Yai) and Chiang Mai.
+Closed branches during the period are Chalerm Nakorn, Central Plaza Pinklao and Ramathibodee.

 The parent company during the period was The Siam Commercial Bank Public Company Limited (99.9% shareholding) and it was incorporated in Thailand.